Balaji-2000-ai/devops-toolkit/linux_commands.md

 chown username:groupname file1 file2 : Changes owner and group of multiple files
 chown username:groupname * : Changes owner and group of all files
 chown username:groupname foldername : Changes owner of a folder
 chown -R username:groupname foldername : Recursively changes owner and group of folder and its contents

+# File Permissions Commands
+chmod 777 filename : Gives all permissions (read, write, execute) to users, groups & others
+chmod 751 file1 file2 file3 : Sets specific permissions for multiple files
+chmod 111 folder : Gives execute-only permission to users, groups & others for the folder
+chmod 777 folder1 folder2 folder3 : Gives full permissions to multiple folders
+chmod 777 * : Gives full permissions to all files in the current directory
+chmod -R 777 folder : Recursively gives full permissions to folder and its contents
+chmod +x filename : Adds execute permission to a file